 - In the Elementary episode "While You Were Sleeping", when Sherlock Holmes learns that Yvette Ellison, a coma patient identified as a murderer by a witness, has a twin sister called Rebecca, he automatically suspects Rebecca of being the killer.
-He is very surprised to learn that Yvette and Rebecca are fraternal twins.
+He is very surprised to learn that Yvette and Rebecca are fraternal twins who look different enough that no one would mistake one for the other.
 Yvette is the killer.
 Her coma is medically induced to provide her with an alibi for the murders of all her siblings.

 - It's Always Sunny in Philadelphia has Dennis and Dee Reynolds, another brother/sister pair.

 - The Bible has Jacob and Esau.
-Esau is described as red and hairy, and Jacob, as plain and smooth-skinned.
+Esau is described as covered in red hair even as a baby, while Jacob was plain and smooth-skinned.
 Since Esau was born first (by a minute or so), he was treated as the firstborn and was supposed to receive the birthright, until Jacob bought it from him.

 - Alexander and Rosella from King's Quest.
 Alexander is dark-haired, dark-eyed, and medium-skinned, while Rosella is fair-skinned and blonde and blue-eyed.